EddieEldridge/dac-ago-docs/content/features/index.md

 ---

 ### AI and Gameplay

 #### **Campaign**

-- Completely overhauled campaign AI with a focus on different faction/culture specific behaviour
+- Completely overhauled campaign AI with a focus on different faction/culture specific behavior
 - Pace has been slowed down overall allowing for longer campaigns where you try to complete the victory conditions without fighting endless spam from huge nations late game
 - Difference between castles and cities is way bigger, castles replenish troops faster while making way less money than cities
 - Aggression has been modified, changing how likely betrayal is depends on what kind of faction it is
 - Overhauled diplomacy and faction standings
   - AA start neutral to everyone even as AI, but they generally dislike everyone and hate the Dunedain nations and Mordor
   - Made it basically impossible for the most lore breaking ceasefires/alliances/wars to happen
   - Factions that hate you often decline trade rights and map info
 - Overhauled the economy such that cities make more money than castles, make generally a lot less income from taxes but get boosted income from trading, farming and mining (basically making getting economy buildings and capturing trading settlements more important)
 - Tweaked custom generals so that nearly every faction has a good selection of custom generals at game start
 - Allies will help way more and will often come to relieve a siege on one of your settlements
-- Overhaul campaign map music with unique tracks selected carefully for each faction, cut and mixed beautifully courtesty of El Monstero
+- Overhaul campaign map music with unique tracks selected carefully for each faction, cut and mixed beautifully courtesy of El Monstero
 - Redone win conditions to include more lore-accurate targets and realistic goals
 - Fixed and expanded mercenary pools
 - Removed barracks event and made it be dependant on buildings instead